gemseo/gemseo/docs/user_guide/concepts/scenarios/monitoring.md

 An observer class must implement an `update` method receiving the atom (the node whose status changed).
-The high-level function [monitor_scenario()][gemseo.monitor_scenario] creates a [Monitoring][gemseo.core.monitoring.Monitoring] instance and registers the observer as a listener notified by the GEMSEO monitoring system.
+The high-level function [monitor_scenario()][gemseo.monitor_scenario] creates a [Monitoring][gemseo.core.monitoring.Monitoring] instance and registers the observer with the GEMSEO monitoring system.

 The scenario execution then generates the following output log: